 Do you require casing?

 We recommend casing as it looks great, makes fitting easier and avoids the need to close the sliding doors directly onto a wall.
 If walls are not plumb or floors and ceilings are not level, including casing will help correct this.
 It is also critical to order casing if you are having a floor finish being fitted after the sliding wardrobes have been installed or if fitting directly on to carpet.
 The casing is made up boards which are 87mm deep, 18mm thick and 2800mm long (ready to trim down to length on site), in a colour of your choice and sit within the opening dimensions provided.
-On any side where there is a 640mm deep end panel provided, no casing will be needed or supplied.
+On any side where there is an end panel provided, no casing will be needed or supplied.